bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

 What do you care about?
+*Wittgenstein's Tractatus*

 What do you know about?
+*The general structure of how the chapters are laid out*

 What decisions do you face?
+*Is there a hidden pattern to the structure of the Tractatus?*

 ## Seven templates